marc-lehner/knime_rdkit_python_demo/README.md

 └── README.md
 ```

-## Instructions
+## General Instructions

-You can find instructions on how to work with our code or develop python extensions for KNIME Analytics Platform in the KNIME documentation:
+You can find general instructions on how to work with our code or develop python extensions for KNIME Analytics Platform in the KNIME documentation:
 * [KNIME Python Extension](https://docs.knime.com/latest/pure_python_node_extensions_guide/index.html)

-## Minimal Instructions to create a KNIME Python extension
+## Create a KNIME Python extension using RDKit based on this repository
 ### Prerequisites:
 * [KNIME Analytics Platform](https://www.knime.com/downloads/overview)
 * [git](https://git-scm.com/downloads)
 * [pixi](https://pixi.sh/latest/)

 ### Instructions:
-1. **Clone** this repository or use it as a **template** (click on the green "Use this template" button):
+1. **Clone** this repository or use it as a **template** (click on the green "Use this template" button).
-2. **Edit** `knime.yml` -  provide your metadata, license, ...
+2. **Edit** `knime.yml` to provide your metadata, license, etc. The last two lines of this file indicate that the extension created with this repository depends on the KNIME Base Chemistry Types & Nodes and the RDKit extensions.
-3. _(Optional)_ Modify the `src/extension.py` file to implement your own logic.
+3. **Modify** the `src/extension.py` file or **add** further files to implement your own logic.
+Note that every py file equivalent to one node needs to be imported in the init.py file.
 4. _(Optional)_ Add python packages to the environment with the following command, or by manually editing the `pixi.toml` file:
     ```bash
     pixi add <package_name>
     ```
+    If you leave the `pixi.toml` file unchanged, the Python environment that you will create in the next step will have the RDKit package installed per default.
 5. **Install** the python environment:
     ```bash
     pixi install
     ```
-6. **Test** the extension in the KNIME Analytics Platform with the extension in debug mode by adding the following line to the knime.ini file (adjust <path_to_this_repository> in the config.yml):
+6. **Test** the extension in the KNIME Analytics Platform with the extension in debug mode by adding the following line to the `knime.ini` file (adjust <path_to_this_repository> in the `config.yml`):
     ```
     -Dknime.python.extension.config=<path/to/your/config.yml>
     ```